Intel Play: Digital Movie Creator

 The Digital Movie Creator was a product in the Intel Play product line and was continued in the Digital Blue product line.
 The upgraded 2.0 and 3.0 was available.
 Intel Play Digital Movie Creator is featured as an easy-to-use digital video camera and movie-making software package that allows children to use the PC to script and star in their own feature movies.
 At the time of development and release in 2001, the goal of the Intel Play products is to extend the value and utility of powerful PCs, like ones based on the Pentium 4 processor.

-Sound Morpher
+Computer Sound Morpher

 Intel Play Computer Sound Morpher and Editing CD-ROM was another product of the Intel Play line intended for children of 6 years and older to record and subsequently edit sounds on a computer in "fun and surprising ways."
 It featured a variety of pre-recorded sounds to choose from, and audio filters such as "echo" and "ballpark."
 Users of the program could then share sounds through means such as e-mail.